-A Component is an interest group established by the Union at an Annual Meeting to deal with issues specific to that Group.
+A Component is an interest group established by the Union at an Annual General Meeting to deal with issues specific to that Group.

-Components may only be created with a two-third majority vote of those delegates who vote at a Meeting of the Provincial Union.
+Components may only be created with a two-third (2/3) majority vote of those delegates who vote at a Meeting of the Provincial Union.

 Current Components under the NSNU Constitution are:

-Current Components under the NSNU Constitution

 - Long Term Care Component

 - Community Care Component

-- LPN/Graduate Component
+- LPN Component